-Our experts provide assistance towards compliance with the European Food Contact Regulations for all kind of Food Contact Materials
+Support towards industry compliance with European Food Contact Regulations for all manner of Food Contact Materials

 For many other materials, national regulations are in place or guidelines and recommendations are available to support with the risk assessment of a Food Contact Material.

 Each operator in the supply chain manufacturing or selling food contact materials has the responsibility to demonstrate compliance with the rules applicable to the substances, materials or articles that are intended to be used in or as a food contact material.

 Intertek food contact experts support the industry with setting up compliance programs.
 The following steps need to be considered to achieve compliance of a food contact material, with which our experts will guide and assist:

 - Gathering the complete list (Bill of Material) of all materials and substances used in the manufacturing process of a food contact material or article.

 - Verify which regulations are in place for the materials and articles to fulfil compliance for global and/or local markets.

 - By lack of regulations, verify if industry guidelines or non-binding resolutions are available to support a risk assessment.